Mid Kent Dyslexia

 Mid Kent Dyslexia was established by Kathryn Wright in 2021 and has an excellent reputation for high-quality assessments.

-We are a small team of experienced dyslexia assessors who offer excellent service and personal communication, quick feedback, and a written diagnostic report.
+Mid Kent Dyslexia is a small team of experienced dyslexia assessors who offer excellent service and personal communication, quick feedback, and a written diagnostic report.

 Our personal knowledge will provide guidance throughout the full assessment process and going forward.